Natural Resources & Mining

 Prevailing wages (California and federal)

-Our attorneys are among the top legal experts in California and federal prevailing wage law.
 Prevailing wage claims can increase the cost of a major construction project by millions of dollars, and can be brought years after construction is complete.
 We advise and defend contractors and manufacturers, including businesses operating in natural resources, on the most challenging and complex prevailing wage matters.
 Our expertise extends to California SB 219 (2015), which extends California’s prevailing wage law to ready-mix concrete producers.

 Our attorneys are skilled in insolvency and bankruptcy practice.
 We are recognized by U.S. News & World Report / Best Law Firms® with a Metropolitan First-Tier Ranking (San Francisco) for Bankruptcy Litigation, Bankruptcy and Creditor Rights/Insolvency and Reorganization Law.
-Our expertise extends to pre-petition planning, out-of-court workouts, restructuring real estate loans, maximizing relief in bankruptcy court, arbitration and mediation, buying and selling asserts, and other areas.
+Our expertise extends to pre-petition planning, out-of-court workouts, restructuring real estate loans, maximizing relief in bankruptcy court, arbitration and mediation, buying and selling assets, and other areas.

 - Compliance with the National Environmental Policy Act (NEPA), and the California Environmental Quality Act (CEQA), including: